 Popularity has its ups and downs Schneider 1991 First, I am not sure that anyone (let alone a teen) would be caught dead reading a book about popularity.
 Second, it is from 1991, so I doubt any of the references

-Of course I am interested in any book that would allow me to bend people to my will.
+Brainwashing is a Cinch!
+Maratta 1966 Of course I am interested in any book that would allow me to bend people to my will.
 (The longer I am in this profession, I realize that I really want to be a

-Are you overworked?
+Work With Less Energy Grant ~1955 Are you overworked?
 Can’t meet those deadlines?
 Forget your calendar and to-do list!
 God wants you to take a moment and look around.
-Rev. Grant came to an epiphany one day after watching people work:
+Rev. Grant came to an epiphany one day after watching people

-Ladies, here is your chance to shed your boring personality.
+How to be a more interesting woman Wedgwood 1965 Ladies, here is your chance to shed your boring personality.
 Learn to speak “properly” with a variety of conversation topics.
 Don’t be too aggressive and attempt to share your personal opinions.